cabforum/cabforum.org/content/posts/2020/2020-02-07-minutes-for-server-certificate-working-group-f2f-meeting-5-november-2019.md

 Dimitris – Should we send out an invitation for additional interested parties?

-Tim – I think we don’t need interested parties—we will have the right persons in the room.
+Tim – I think we don’t need interested parties-we will have the right persons in the room.
 The summit would be all of one day of the F2F meeting.

 Ryan – My idea of a summit would be that folks do their homework and come prepared to discuss things that need to be done.
 I don’t think we need to wait for February, but practically February seems right.
 We need to do this work sooner rather than later and not spend summit time figuring things out, but people should come more ready.